-Eligible individuals previously infected with COVID-19 should wait for 3 months after symptom onset or positive test (if asymptomatic) provided it is at least 6 months from completing the primary series or 4 to 6 months from the first booster dose.
+Eligible individuals previously infected with COVID-19 should wait for 3 months after symptom onset or positive test (if asymptomatic) provided it is at least 6 months from the last dose of vaccine.

-Currently, a booster dose of the COVID-19 vaccine is no recommended for children under 12 years of age.
+Currently, a booster dose of the COVID-19 vaccine is not recommended for children under 5 years of age.